 The SP program is a full-time commitment.
 The program is not compatible with full-time employment.
 Part-time employment outside of the university may also be a challenge due to course and field placement demands.
 Students are encouraged to pursue part-time Graduate Assistant and Work Study positions on campus while matriculating through the program.
-Students are expected to engage in a full-time internship during year three and are prohibited from employment outside of the internship placement.
-Internships tend to be paid in Colorado.
+All students must complete a "Discussion of Employment" (Appendix K) form signed by their advisor and submit it to the SP M.A.
+Canvas page for recordkeeping.